 We like to frame this in terms of the job your product is doing.
 Your customers are hiring your product to do a job for them because they have an unmet need.
 For example, people hire Google Maps to do the job of helping them get to their destination as quickly as possible.
 So ultimately, the key to uncovering your value metric lies in the job people are hiring it to do.
 Hopefully you've gained some valuable insights into your product's value through the user testing you performed in step one.
 But keep digging.

 A great way to hone your value metric is by creating a Job Desirability Map.
-As we've discussed, this map can help you discover the Big Job and sub jobs people are hiring your product to do.
+This map can help you discover the Big Job and sub jobs people are hiring your product to do.
 It also uncovers the areas where you can remove struggles and provide the most value.
 And you can use this knowledge as a tool to ascertain the biggest unit of value you're providing (along with other clusters of value) to determine a logical value-driven tiered pricing structure.

 Step Three: Create a Plan That Aligns With Greater Levels of Value

 Let's say you have a social media posting platform and you've discovered the the Big Job people are hiring your product to do is “reach a wide audience with their message.”
 Perhaps a sub job is providing a simple way to include videos or images along with scheduled posts.
 Your basic value metric -- the value that people want to get from your product -- is that you’ll provide social media account integration to simplify your multiple scheduled postings.
 So perhaps your lowest pricing tier allows users to link 10 social media accounts to your service.
 A second, higher, tier might include 20 accounts, with the a certain number of videos and images.
 For your highest pricing tier, perhaps you offer unlimited social media accounts, videos, and images.